From click to collect.

 The Home Depot believes in a data-driven model to find customer insights, so they unified all their customer data into a single customer profile.
 Ranjeet Bhosale, director of online analytics and business intelligence, explained the process.

-“Instead of separating metrics from online and off-line channels, we focus our attention on capturing everything including website activity, in-store sales, call centre volume, return volume, order cancelations and much more, thus enabling us to make the best decisions to improve the shopper experience across all touchpoints.”
+“Instead of separating metrics from online and offline channels, we focus our attention on capturing everything including website activity, in-store sales, call center volume, return volume, order cancelations, and much more, thus enabling us to make the best decisions to improve the shopper experience across all touchpoints.”
 Now The Home Depot can see a 360-degree profile of their customers.

 With all this data working together, The Home Depot needed a way to get it in front of the customer.
 So they prototyped and created a revolutionary new solution that takes advantage of something every customer already has—a mobile phone.

 Now, customers can input their lists into The Home Depot app.
-Once they reach the shop, the app directs them to the right aisle and bin number to find the right kitchen tap, sledgehammer or a tube of liquid nails.
-From the same screen, customers can read reviews, follow how-to videos and get product details.
-“The app helps us to generate sales while engaging with our customers,” says Susan.
+Once they reach the store, the app directs them to the right aisle and bin number to find the right kitchen faucet, sledgehammer, or a tube of liquid nails.
+From the same screen, customers can read reviews, follow how-to videos, and get product details.
+“The app helps us generate sales while engaging with our customers,” says Susan.